thirtythreeforty/dotfiles/README.md

     git clone https://github.com/thirtythreeforty/dotfiles
     dotfiles/install

+You should be able to pull all changes by simply rerunning the installer script.

 ## Customization

 I don't provide many hooks for further customization; I'm a firm believer that dotfiles should be personal.